o-minimal GAGA and a conjecture of Griffiths: definable complex analytic spaces

-We proceed by induction on $k$.
-Suppose $0\neq f\in\O_{\C^k,p}$.
-By \cite[Theorem 2.14]{PS} we can change coordinates such that $f$ is a unit times a Weierstrass polynomial $P(w)\in\O_{\C^{k-1},p}[w]$.
-Thus $\O_{\C^k,p}/(f)$ is finite over $\O_{\C^{k-1},p}$.
-The theorem thus follows by induction, since a finite extension of a noetherian ring is noetherian. \end{proof}
+We proceed by induction on $n$.
+Suppose $0\neq f\in\O_{\C^n,x}$.
+As in the proof of Theorem \ref{coherenceofoCn}, using Theorem \ref{thm proper coord} we can change coordinates such that $f$ is a unit times a Weierstrass polynomial $P(w)\in\O_{\C^{n-1},x}[w]$.
+Thus $\O_{\C^n,x}/(f)$ is finite over $\O_{\C^{n-1},x}$ by Lemma \ref{Weierstrass}.
+As a finite extension of a Noetherian ring is Noetherian, the result follows by induction. \end{proof}